Finding Forrester: Plot

 Still suspicious, Crawford forces Jamal to complete his next assignment in his presence.
 Running out of time to enter the school's essay competition, Jamal submits one of Forrester's exercises to the contest, and humiliates Crawford during class.
 He is called before Crawford and the school board, who reveal that Forrester had published the article upon which Jamal based his essay.
 Asked to prove he had the author's permission to use his material, Jamal keeps his promise to Forrester and says nothing.
 Crawford demands he read a letter of apology to his classmates, but Jamal refuses, endangering his scholarship.
 Telling Forrester what he has done, Jamal asks his friend to defend him, but Forrester is angry Jamal betrayed his trust by taking their writing, and is still unwilling to leave his home.

 The school assures Jamal that the plagiarism charges will be dropped if he wins the state basketball tournament, but he misses the final free throws, costing them the championship.
 After watching the game on TV, Forrester manages to ride his bicycle through the city.
 Terrell gives him a letter from Jamal, who arrives at school for the essay contest.
 Forrester appears and reads a heartfelt essay to the captive audience.
-He acknowledges his friendship with Jamal, whom he explains had his blessing to use his material, but Crawford declares that this will not influence the school's decision.
+He acknowledges his friendship with Jamal, who he explains had his blessing to use his material, but Crawford declares that this will not influence the school's decision.
 Forrester reveals that the essay he recited was actually the letter Jamal had written, and the headmaster overrules Crawford and clears Jamal's name.
 Jamal leaves with Forrester, who plans to visit his native Scotland.
 Just before leaving, Forrester asks Jamal if he'd deliberately missed the winning free-throws in the championship game, but Jamal only answers with a smile.

 One year later, Jamal is preparing to graduate from Mailor-Callow.
 He meets with Sanderson, an attorney, who explains that Forrester has died, having been diagnosed with cancer before he met Jamal.
 Forrester has bequeathed his apartment and all other belongings to Jamal, with a letter encouraging him to pursue his dreams and thanking him for rekindling his desire to live.
 Jamal is also given the manuscript of Forrester's second novel, for which he is expected to write the foreword, and his old friends comfort him by inviting him to play a basketball game.